-People often ask, "What is the difference between certification and a certificate?"
-To assist you in communicating with your colleagues and clients and to help avoid confusion in the marketplace, we have provided you the comparison below.
+People often ask, "What is the difference between LNCC certification and other legal nurse certificates?"
+To assist you in communicating with your colleagues and clients and to help avoid confusion with the options available, we have provided the information below.

 Certification